Skip to main content

 What Is a Data Breach?

 A data breach occurs when unauthorized individuals gain access to sensitive or confidential information.
-This could include anything from credit card numbers and Social Security numbers to login credentials and medical records.
+This could include anything from credit card numbers and Social Insurance Numbers (SINs) to login credentials and medical records.
 Data breaches can happen to individuals, businesses, and even governments, and they often involve large amounts of data being stolen, sold, or exposed.

 How Do Data Breaches Happen?